 How do I use my phone while traveling overseas?
-There are a few options for travelers to keep in touch on the road with international cell phone service.
+There are a few options for travelers to keep in touch on the road with international cell phone service and data plans.

-Why would I even want a working cellphone while traveling?
+Why would I even want a working mobile phone while traveling?

 First of all, I’m not on vacation.
 I run this blog as a small business.
 Local tour operators, clients, and public relations people need the ability to contact me.
 Staying active on social media is a major part of my business model too.